ultrasoundmoney/docs/bid-adjustment.md

 ## Testing

-We've successfully tested this feature using our own builder on Goerli, and we're now looking to integrate with external builders.
-Testing can be done on either Goerli or Mainnet (with optimistic relaying disabled).
+Testing can be done on either Hoodi, or Mainnet (with optimistic relaying disabled).

 ## Performance considerations